Rocky111245/Flux-A-Custom-Educational-Deep-Learning-Framework/README.md

 2. Potential for Stronger Interactions: Multiplicative interactions can lead to stronger feature interactions, potentially capturing more complex patterns in the data.

-3. Challenges in Training: The interdependence can make training more difficult, as changes in one weight can have amplified effects on the gradients of other weights.
+3. Challenges in Training: The interdependence can make training more difficult, as changes in one weight can have amplified effects on the gradients of other weights_matrix.

 4. Sparsity Promotion: In some cases, multiplicative interactions can promote sparsity in the network, as small values in one weight can effectively "gate" the contribution of the other.